 Professional Publications & Contributions

-Professor of Human Services and Coordinator of the Youth Work Concentration at the College of Public and Community Service, Joan Arches has been engaged in numerous service-learning and grant-funded community-university partnerships, including innovative initiatives of working with youth at Harbor Point on the Bay.
+Professor Joan Arches is co-program coordinator of the Undergraduate Human Services and Youthwork Program at the College of Public and Community Service.
+Arches has been engaged in numerous service-learning and grant-funded community-university partnerships, including innovative initiatives of working with youth at Harbor Point on the Bay.
 She has developed and continues to run a tutoring and youth enrichment after school program called HPOP (the Harbor Point Outreach Partnership).

-Professor Arches received University of Massachusetts Boston Office of International and Transnational Affairs funds for Faculty Study Abroad (2010) for work to support youth partnerships, civic engagement, and service-learning with the Dominican Republic and the University of Massachusetts Boston.
+Professor Arches received University of Massachusetts Boston Office of Global Programs funds for faculty study abroad (2010) for work to support youth partnerships, civic engagement, and service-learning with the Dominican Republic and the University of Massachusetts Boston.

 In fall 2007, Arches was a visiting professor at Chaminade University of Honolulu, assisting with their service-learning accreditation and working with youth in a local school.
 In 2001, Arches was a visiting professor at DeMontfort University, Leicester, United Kingdom, researching and working with community-university partnerships with youth.